ProgrammersOfVilnius/pov-server-page/README.rst

 - Perl
 - Python
 - collectd
+- an Apache password file

+And if you want this publically accessible (as opposed to localhost-only):

 - an SSL certificate (you can get one from letsencrypt.org)
-- an Apache password file

 Usage